310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Tetora %}
-Sure, but we often meet other idols on the job site, so there’s no harm in knowing more about ‘em.
+Sure, but we often meet other idols on the job site, so there’s no harm in knowing more ‘bout ‘em.
 {% endbubble %}

 {% bubble Shinobu %}